inventorykpisanalyticsstrategy

 Inventory Turnover Ratio: Formula, Benchmarks, and How to Improve

-Inventory turnover measures how many times you sell and replace inventory in a period.
-It answers: How efficiently is my capital working?
+Inventory turnover measures how many times you sell and replace inventory in a given period.
+Put differently: how hard is your capital working?

-A turnover of 6 means you sell through your entire inventory 6 times per year, or roughly every 2 months.
+A turnover of 6 means you cycle through your entire inventory 6 times per year -- roughly every 2 months.
+I have seen sellers sit at a turnover of 2 and wonder why they are always short on cash.
+That number is the answer.

 Inventory Turnover = Cost of Goods Sold (COGS) / Average Inventory